 Benefits of a Sprinkler System Rain Sensor

-With the unpredictable and often extreme Kansas weather, installing a rain sensor on your lawn irrigation system is an easy way to make sure your yard isn’t being watered when it rains.
-This relatively inexpensive device can help you save money and water, keep your lawn healthy, and reduce the amount of pollutants running off into the groundwater.
+With the unpredictable and often extreme Kansas weather, installing weather sensors on your lawn irrigation system is an easy way to make sure your yard is being water properly without wasting water.

 Benefits of Installing a Rain Sensor

-The soil in your yard can only absorb so much water at a time.
-Once the ground becomes saturated, any additional water runs off the surface, carrying pollutants such as pesticides, pet waste, and fertilizer into the groundwater system.
+Also, the soil in your yard can only absorb so much water at a time.
+Once the ground becomes saturated, any additional water runs off the surface.
+This is wasteful and can carry pollutants such as pesticides, pet waste, and fertilizer into the groundwater system.